ssartell/sitecore-field-relationship-synchronizer/README.md

 For instance, let's say we had templates for students and courses.
 Each student has a treelist of courses and each course has a treelist of students.
 This project can keep both sides synchronized such that adding or removing a course from a student will automatically update all affected courses by modifying their student treelists.

-Add the following xml to the config in the SaveUI pipeline (or whatever pipeline suits your needs) before the WorkflowSaveCommand processor:
+To configure relationships, patch the following xml to the config in the `SaveUI` pipeline (or whatever pipeline suits your needs) before the `WorkflowSaveCommand` processor:

 ```
 <processor mode="on" type="Sitecore.Sharedsource.Pipelines.Save.SynchronizeFieldRelationships, FieldRelationshipSynchronizer">